nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 - [Ninja's configure.py script](https://github.com/martine/ninja/blob/master/configure.py) is the script that generates ninja files for building ninja itself.
 This script is not meant to be generally usable.

+- [IRPF90](https://github.com/scemama/irpf90) is a Fortran90 preprocessor written in Python for programming using the Implicit Reference to Parameters (IRP) method.
+It simplifies the development of large fortran codes in the field of scientific high performance computing.
+It's not meant to be generally useful.

 ## General Purpose

 - [Ninja's ninja_syntax.py script](https://github.com/martine/ninja/blob/master/misc/ninja_syntax.py) (also available from PyPI as [ninja-syntax](https://pypi.python.org/pypi/ninja_syntax) package) is a low-level Python module that generates ninja files.
 This script is meant to be generally usable.